simplexidev/sdevlibs/CONTRIBUTING.md

 ### Tests

 This needs done, and I'm working on it.
-(But anyone is more than welcome to help with this, since I have little knowlege of `mstest`.)
+(But anyone is more than welcome to help with this, since I have little knowledge of `mstest`.)

 ### Documentation

-I'm working on documentation, but the general rule of thumb is to write it as you code it. (which I'm no good at :P).
+I'm working on writing documentation after I finish the code, but the general rule of thumb is to write it as you code it.

 ## Code of Conduct